Ell-24/CS-305-Module-8-Journal/README.md

 Dependency check tool.
 This all stregnthened the system overall and offered their own unique angle.

+To ensure that my code was functional and secure I implemented some testing methods.
+I utilized a lot of manuel testing and anazlyzed my code and associating documents to check if the logic was proper and all aspects were consistent.
 I utilized the automated testing tool in the system to ensure if the code was running properly.
+I then reran the OWASP Dependency check tool and anazlyzed the new report to check if there were any new vulnarabilities

+There were many new tools that Ive been introduced to.
+Ive never used the OWASP Dependency check tool, The self generated certification, or implementing hashing functions at a level similar to this project.
+I can see these tools being very helpful in specific situations and im glad to have these tools within my skillset.

+Id like to show employers the tools and features I implemented successfully within this project.
+I hope to show them that I have used these tools before and have some familiarity with them.